 Sydney is the capital of New South Wales state.
-Cosmopolitan and lively, this city is full of restaurants, bars, pubs, and clubs for a night out and to enjoy the city.
+Cosmopolitan and lively, the city is full of restaurants, bars, pubs, and clubs for a night out with plenty of ways to enjoy the city.
 So if you’ve just arrived and are looking for a good nightlife spot in Sydney, you won’t be disappointed!
-Although it can be tough to know where to start… The city is full of great places to grab a drink and party.
+The city is full of great places to grab a drink and party so it can be tough to know where to start.
 Here’s a glimpse of what’s in store for you!

 The best bars

-Take a step up and go to the top of the Sydney tower for a 360-degree view.
-To do this, go through the Westfield shopping center and head to the top floor.
-This bar/restaurant has a chic atmosphere… and the prices to match.
-Book it for a special occasion or just go for a drink (expect to pay around $13 for a beer).
+Take a step up to the top of the Sydney Eye tower for a 360° view.
+Go through the Westfield shopping centre to the top floor.
+This bar has a rather chic atmosphere… and the prices to match.
+Go there for a special occasion or just to enjoy a drink at sunset.
+The view of Sydney Harbour is stunning!

 The Opera Bar (for a view of the Opera House)